 Such non-specific names might work in a mall where people stroll by and see the products.
 But Etsy isn’t a mall and we don’t have a captive audience.
 At first, our shops are more like sheds in the middle of a cornfield—they’re more or less invisible.
 A name that says what we sell can help draw traffic our way.

 Another reason to consider a descriptive name has to do with search engine optimization (SEO).
 SEO means attaching relevant “keywords” to anything written about your shop so people using search engines can find you.
-If I’m shopping online yummy sweets, I might Google “homemade fudge.”
+If I’m shopping online for yummy sweets, I might Google “homemade fudge.”
 I will not search on “Wooden Spoon Creations” unless I know that shop already.
 “Mary’s Homemade Fudge” has a better chance of being found because the search words are built into the name.

-I should point out that some marketers don’t like descriptive names because they can limit a business’ future growth.
+I should point out that some marketers don’t like descriptive names because they can limit a business’s future growth.
 If Mary wants to expand into pizza kits, “Mary’s Homemade Fudge” will seem like a limiting name.
 But they’re a good choice for many shops.
 And it helps that Etsy allows sellers to change shop names once.

 Here are some other good resources on shop names.